 From April 2027, separate property income tax rates (22% basic, 42% higher, 47% additional) will apply.
 This makes replacement domestic items relief more valuable as it reduces profit before these higher rates apply.

-From April 2026, landlords with gross property income over £10,000 must use MTD-compatible software.
+From April 2026, landlords with qualifying income over £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028) must use MTD-compatible software.
 Ensure your record-keeping system can handle replacement domestic items relief claims and link them to specific properties.

 Getting Professional Help